-Serums rich in Vitamin C should also be stabilised with other supporting ingredients like antioxidants, Vitamin E and ferulic acid.
+Serums rich in Vitamin C should also be stabilized with other supporting ingredients like antioxidants, Vitamin E, and ferulic acid.

-+ ZO SKINHEALTH Self Activating Vitamin C Serum is a versatile serum that can be layered under a cream, blended with hydrating serum or used as a spot treatment cure.
++ ZO SKINHEALTH Self Activating Vitamin C Serum is a versatile serum that can be layered under a cream, blended with a hydrating serum, or used as a spot treatment cure.

 + DR BARBARA STURM Hyaluronic Serum Ampoules to boost the skin with intense hydration.

-Anti-ageing: Anti-aging serums also focus on promoting increased cell turnover, aiding in cell repair, and cell renewal.
+Anti-aging: Anti-aging serums also focus on promoting increased cell turnover, aiding in cell repair, and cell renewal.
 Retinol (a derivative of Vitamin A), is a commonly used and notable ingredient for powerful anti-aging effects.
-Other common anti-aging ingredients include: fruit stem cells, evening primrose, grape seed extract, Vitamin C, peptides, growth factors, and Alpha Hydroxy Acids (AHAs).
+Other common anti-aging ingredients include fruit stem cells, evening primrose, grape seed extract, Vitamin C, peptides, growth factors, and Alpha Hydroxy Acids (AHAs).

-+ DR BARBARA STURM Super Anti-Aging Serum with a potent cocktail of antioxidant and anti-inflammatory ingredients.
++ DR BARBARA STURM Super Anti-Aging Serum with a potent cocktail of antioxidants and anti-inflammatory ingredients.